Stern College for Women – Judaic Studies

 Requirements:

-(1) Attendance, prompt arrival and class participation are assumed.
+assumed.
 Anything more than two absences or three lates will lower your grade.

-(3) Exams.
-A midterm (40%) and a final (40%) will assess your grasp and retention of material as well as give the class an opportunity to review and notice patterns that recur through many topics.
+your grasp and retention of material as well as give the class an opportunity to

 Required Texts: (1) Tanakh

-Office hours: Tuesday and Thursday 3:00-4:00PM or by appointment.
-Please email rhidary@yu.edu with any questions or concerns.
+Office hours: Room 523 on Tuesdays and Thursdays 1:15-2:30PM and/or by appointment.
+Please email rhidary@yu.edu

 Introductions